Student Services Office Information

 • Re-enrolment processing & re-enrolment enquiries

 • Application, Offer, Admittance, Enrolment processing

 Academic staff are the facilitators for your academic study and can assist you with any question you may have that relates to a unit or units you may be studying, or considering studying.
 Once you are enrolled in a unit, you should consult your lecturer/unit controller for attendance, class materials, assessments, deferred assessments, unit/course content, or any enquiry regarding your individual unit/s.
 Contact details for your lecturer and Unit Controller can be found on the first page of your unit outline.
 Please contact SSO staff for administrative concerns.
 For IT-related queries, please telephone the CITS HelpDesk on +61 8 9266 9000, email GSBHelpDesk@gsb.curtin.edu.au if you require IT assistance during office hours.

 Most of the forms you will need during your studies at the CGSB are available either through the Curtin Forms and Documents page or through OASIS under Quick Forms.
-The advantage of using Quick Forms is that any downloaded forms will be pre-populated with your name, student number and course details, ensuring this information is correct every time!
+The advantage of using Quick Forms is that any downloaded forms will be pre-populated with your name, student number and course details.

 The Curtin Graduate School of Business Library (CGBSL) is located on Level 1 and students have swipe access from 9am – 9pm seven days a week.

 The library is staffed during the following hours (during trimester):